 Alex and her team were able to make a case to leadership that Bananatag’s measurement features could give them strategic guidance on where to they needed to invest more time and potentially more of their budget for better results.

-Bananatag’s Email Designer would also give the internal communications team a huge win right away.
+Bananatag’s Employee Email Designer would also give the internal communications team a huge win right away.

 Employees had been complaining that the emails they received from corporate weren’t mobile-responsive, which was a big problem if you have a non-desk workforce.